 '''

+This example describes a trigger bridge that

+can route signals from trigger bus 1 to trigger

+bus 2, with line-by-line capabilities described by

+LineMappingSpec 1.

 [Chassis1TriggerBridge1]

 SourceTriggerBus = 1

 DestinationTriggerBus = 2

 LineMappingSpec = 1

 '''

 RULE: A Resource Manager SHALL derive the tag values in Table 2-7 from the tag values of the corresponding chassis description file's Trigger Bridge descriptor.